andypicke/Journalists-Under-Fire/README.md

 ## Journalist Deaths

+### Number of journalist deaths over time
-### There doesn't appear to be a consistent trend in the number of journalists killed over time.
+There doesn't appear to be a consistent trend in the number of journalists killed over time.
 We see a spike in the early 1990's (why?), and then another general increase from ~2003-2018.
 ![](images/TotalDeathsVsYear.png)

 ### Looking at the distribution by country, the top 2 are Iraq and Syria, where there have been recent wars.
 ![](images/TotalDeathsByCountry.png)

-### Maps showing total journlist deaths per country for each year
+### Maps of journalist deaths per country
+The following animation shows maps of journalist deaths per country for each year, and allows us to see how the geographical pattern changes over time.
 ![](images/DeathByCountry.gif)